ClubCorp

-ClubCorp is a privately held American corporation based in Dallas and it is the largest owner and operator of private golf and country clubs in the country.
+ClubCorp (formerly ClubCorp Holdings, Inc) is an American corporation based in Dallas.
 It owns and operates more than 200 golf country clubs, businesses, sports and alumni clubs worldwide.
 Located in 26 states, the District of Columbia, and 2 countries outside of the United States (Mexico and China), the company and its clubs have more than 430,000 members and employ around 20,000 people.